jdbeightol/framework/README.md

 ## conventions

-some requirements for using **framework.sh**:
+some conventions for using **framework.sh**:
-- all functions sourced from a library must prefix their library's name without the trailing with a `::` to separate the function name.  e.g., for a library named  `example`, all function declared would start with `example::`.
+- all functions sourced from a library must prefix their library's name with a `::` to namespace the function names.  e.g., for a library named  `example`, all functions declared should start with `example::`.
 - library names must not include the trailing `.sh`.  calling `require example` will attempt to load `example.sh` and expect its functions to be prefixed with `example::`.  calling `require example.sh` will attempt to load